 Have you ever thought about buying a boat for getting out on the river, lake, or stream as a getaway from the stress of business?
 Or maybe you are thinking of buying an airplane and renting it out through a general aviation facility.
 And, hey, perhaps we can use the boat or airplane for business purposes and write it off.

-If you want to use the boat or airplane for entertaining customers, vendors, or business associates, you need to know about whether expenses associated with it are deductible.
+Before you buy that airplane or boat, think carefully about how you want to use it for business purposes.
+If you're going to use the boat or airplane for entertaining customers, vendors, or business associates, you need to know about whether expenses associated with it are deductible.
 The same tax regulations apply to motor homes, and other similar vehicles and facilities.